Zoom

 • You can name the manually created rooms and set a time limit for them (e.g. for tasks).

-Preparing for the meeting in the presentation or meeting space
+Before the meeting in the presentation or meeting space

 • Turn off the microphones and speakers for everyone else except the presenter computer.